 • Electronic Monitoring – Responsible for the proper operation of the computerized control panel which operates all doors, lights, cameras, and communications system; fire detection system; video recording system; and monitoring the inmate telephones.

 • Other job duties as assigned.

 • Demonstrate positive interpersonal skills while having the ability to communicate effectively.
 Possess good moral character as determined by a comprehensive background investigation including fingerprinting to disclose State and Federal Criminal records.

 • Ability to act quickly and remain calm in emergencies

-• Comprehends and follows verbal or written orders/instruction
+• Comprehends and follow verbal or written orders/instruction.

 EDUCATION & EXPERIENCE:

 • Successful completion of the Local Corrections Officer physical ability test (LCOPAT).
-Information on how to register, testing dates and locations is available at ww.misctc.org
+Information on how to register, testing dates and locations is available at hhttp://www.misctc.org/.

 • Successful completion of the Michigan Sheriffs’ Coordinating and Training Council (MSCTC) written examination.
-Information on the registration process, exam dates and locations is available at www.empco.net/msa
+Information on the registration process, exam dates and locations is available at; http://www.empco.net/msa,

-The above statements are intended to describe the general nature and level of work performed by a person in this position.
-They are not to be construed as an exhaustive list of all duties that may be performed by such a person.
+The above statements are intended to describe the general nature and level of work performed by employees assigned this classification.
+They are not to be construed as an exhaustive list of all job duties performed by personnel so classified.